NHSDigital/summary-care-record-api/README.md

 * `sandbox/` This NodeJS application implements a mock implementation of the service.
 Use it as a back-end service to the interactive documentation to illustrate interactions and concepts.
 It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 * `scripts/` Utilities helpful to developers of this specification.
 * `proxies/` Live (connecting to another service) and sandbox (using the sandbox container) Apigee API Proxy definitions.
+* `docker/` Contains another [README](/docker/README.md) with more specific developer documentation for the Summary Care Record.
+The docker configuration and project source is also located here.
+* `azure/` Contains the build pipelines for build, PR, and release.

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://developer.digital.nhs.uk/).